chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 | C     |2005 |0.10  |2005        |1        |
 | C     |2007 |0.05  |2005        |1        |

 The treatment variable is now defined $1\lbrace\text{Year} \geq \text{LeadChangeYr}, \text{Party} \in (A, C)\rbrace$.
 As before, due to the missing outcome, we can only make 2003-to-2005 and 2003-to-2007 comparisons.
 However, we can leverage the fact that the event occured in different years for the two treated groups, even though they share the same treatment path in the dataset above at the election-year level.
-Specifically, the 2003 will correspond to the first dynamic effect for party $C$ (that has )
+Specifically, the 2003-to-2005 effect will correspond to the first dynamic effect for party $C$ and the 2003-to-2007 effect to the third dynamic effect.

 ## General Case with Stata and R code